fuzzylabs/website/hugo/content/blog/smart-insole-analytics-step-by-step.md

 ![](https://cdn-images-1.medium.com/max/1600/1*e1YVnlMvuRlUznp07IqL1g.png)

-And then the rate of change (differential of average pressure):
+Next they calculate the rate of change, or differential of average pressure as it's called in the paper:

 ```python
 p_diff = p_avg.diff()